White Teeth, Black Thoughts: Lyricism

-In a June 2013 interview with Parade magazine, Perry briefly mentioned that he was inspired to start writing material for White Teeth, Black Thoughts during the financial crisis of 2007-08, drawing a parallel with the Great Depression of the 1930s which prompted him to return to writing swing and jazz music.
+In a June 2013 interview with Parade magazine, Perry briefly mentioned that he was inspired to start writing material for White Teeth, Black Thoughts during the Great Recession, drawing a parallel with the Great Depression of the 1930s which prompted him to return to writing swing and jazz music.
 In a later interview, Perry elaborated on these influences, calling the album "an Americana examination of those Bush into Obama years and financial hard times", focusing on an amalgam of the social and political issues of the time, including "Red State anxiety (i.e. Tea Party/Fox News phenomenon), growing class warfare (i.e. Wall Street/hedge fund), American materialist/capitalist values [and] the pain of nostalgia.
 I guess I wanted little vignettes and character sketches that would freeze this time period in amber, so to speak".

 Production history

 In a July 2010 interview conducted while the Daddies were still touring behind the release of Skaboy JFK, Perry hinted at prospective plans for new Cherry Poppin' Daddies material, mentioning the band was in the process of writing music for possibly two new albums, one "a swing-rockabilly kind of thing" and the other "an R&B...pop thing".
 By the following January, however, Perry clarified that the swing album had become the band's sole focus, though elements of the R&B project would eventually contribute to the development of White Teeth, Black Thoughts' bonus disc.

 Initial production on the album began in March 2011 at Gung Ho Studios in the Daddies' hometown of Eugene, Oregon, where all of the band's previous studio albums have been recorded.
 Documented through Perry's personal Twitter account, this stage of production lasted throughout most of 2011, with recording lasting into summer, tracking finished by October and mixing taking place over the following months.
 These recording sessions marked the debuts of guitarist Bill Marsh and tenor saxophonist Willie Matheis, both of whom joined the Daddies in 2010, as well as trombonist Joe Freuen, who would later join the band in 2012 as their first full-time trombone player.
 This would also be the final Daddies album to feature longtime keyboardist Dustin Lanker, who would leave the band in early 2012.